-A SCA should be carried out when undertaking a significant modification or improvement of an existing public space.
+A SCA should be carried out when undertaking a significant modification or improvement of an existing built asset, whether a building or infrastructure.
 The asset owner(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the start of the project.